 What is Order Picking?

-Order picking is a fundamental process in warehouse operations where items are selected from their storage locations to fulfill customer orders.
+Order picking is the backbone of warehouse operations, where items are selected from their storage locations to fulfill customer orders.
 The goal of order picking is to accurately assemble the items requested in each order while optimizing efficiency to meet customer demand within specified timeframes.

 Case Picking vs. Piece Picking